Can we use data to baseline our current environmental position as well as utilising digital tools to ease this transition?

 Councils are also able to benchmark their emissions with other councils to understand how their performance compares with their peers.
 To participate in the benchmarking please submit your completed baseline by email to firstname.lastname@example.org.

-If you have any questions or suggestions for improvement, please contact email@example.com.
+If you have any questions or suggestions for improvement in relation to the tool and/or the calculator, please contact email@example.com.

 - Scope 3 guidance